It's All Gone Pete Tong: Cameos

-Several real world DJs appear in the film, lending the film a sense of authenticity, like Carl Cox, Fatboy Slim and Pete Tong himself, who also executive produced the film.
+Several actual professional DJs appear in the film, lending the film a sense of authenticity, like Carl Cox, Fatboy Slim and Pete Tong himself, who also executive produced the film.
 Others include Tiësto, Sarah Main, Barry Ashworth, Paul van Dyk and Lol Hammond.

 Fubar rockers Paul Spence and David Lawrence, from Dowse's earlier film, also have cameos as Austrian hangers-on.

 Music

 Soundtrack

 The film's soundtrack was released by EMI on 4 October 2005 as a double disc soundtrack for the film.
 The 'Night' & 'Day' concept for the soundtrack album was conceived and compiled by Ben Cherrill, who was, at the time, A&R manager for Positiva Records/EMI.
 Additional production and mixing was by James Doman.